In this article, you’ll learn what are the different types of corrosion. Also, corrosion prevention methods are explained with pictures.

 #8 Silver Plating

 Silver plating is the process of coating a metal surface by depositing it on a conductive surface.
-Doing this prevents rust as well as gives a glossy shine.
-In addition, it is used for many purposes, such as corrosion inhibition, improving solderability, hardening, improving paint adhesion, and for other purposes.
+Doing this prevents rust and gives a glossy shine.
+In addition, it is used for many purposes, such as corrosion inhibition, improving solderability, hardening, improving paint adhesion, and other purposes.

 Matte silver plating, bright silver plating, and semi-bright silver plating are all types of silver plating.
 To obtain silver plating, several methods are used.
 One method involves covering a solid surface with a metal sheet, which is then fused with heat and pressure.
 The main use of silver plating is for the decoration of jewelry, plates, cups, and medals.